 As FinTech solutions become more common in mobile apps, consumers’ preferences will inevitably continue to evolve.

 Companies Should Embrace Collaboration

-By sharing a long term vision for the goals behind an app from the start, companies and their development partners can work toward the common goal of building an app delivers on a company’s needs while also drawing on developers’ knowledge of emerging technologies.
+By sharing a long-term vision for the goals behind an app from the start, companies and their development partners can work toward the common goal of building an app that delivers on a company’s needs while also drawing on developers’ knowledge of emerging technologies.